jamesdanielv/thermalcam/README.md

-//this version is rewritten by james villeneuve (jamesdanielv). i am thankful to the MIT code included, and adafruit for the immense time savings they game me for providing functional code. it allowed me to work on efficiency methods.

-updates will be posted first to here https://github.com/jamesdanielv/thermalcam/tree/updates-(possibly-unstable) to allow updates while keeping a stable buid.
+//this version is rewritten by james villeneuve (jamesdanielv). i am thankful to the MIT code included, and adafruit for the immense time savings they game me for providing functional code. it allowed me to work on efficiency methods. it is working and being tested on arudino ide 1.6.5 updates will be posted first to here https://github.com/jamesdanielv/thermalcam/tree/updates-(possibly-unstable) to allow updates while keeping a stable buid.